As a personal trainer with over ten years of experience, I’ve heard some of my clients complain about bloating after taking pre-workouts.

 Artificial sweeteners (aspartame, sucralose, and others) and their compounds linger in the gastrointestinal system for prolonged periods, disrupting the gut microbiota.

-The study on the relationship between sweeteners and glucose intolerance finds that the action of synthetic sweeteners has a harmful impact on gut microbial populations .
+A 2014 study published in the National Library of Medicine on the relationship between sweeteners and glucose intolerance found that the action of synthetic sweeteners has a harmful impact on gut microbial populations .

-First, it increases stomach acid levels, which may irritate your gut, thus making you feel bloated if consumed on an empty belly .
+- Increasing stomach acid levels, which irritates your gut and makes you feel bloated when caffeine is consumed on an empty belly, according to Healthline .

-Second, caffeine is a diuretic, which means it makes you pee more often.
-This can cause dehydration, which may slow down your digestion process.
+- The fact that caffeine is a diuretic means it makes you pee more often.
+This can cause dehydration which slows down your digestion process.

-Furthermore, arginine possesses laxative characteristics that, when mixed with excess water production in the gut, can result in dehydration and diarrhea .
+Furthermore, arginine possesses laxative characteristics that, when mixed with excess water production in the gut, can result in dehydration and diarrhea, as per the Mayo Clinic .

-Lactose deficient persons experience bloating visceral hypersensitivity and flatulence when they consume lactose, according to scientific evidence .
+Lactose-deficient persons experience bloating visceral hypersensitivity and flatulence when they consume lactose, according to scientific evidence published by Research Gate .

 “Lactose, the sugar in milk, travels intact throughout your digestive system, pulling water into your gut, causing gas, bloating, and lots of discomfort.”